SwiftGGTeam/the-swift-programming-language-in-chinese/Style.md

-In the interest of readability and approachability, we don’t write examples that have single-letter or meaningless identifiers, even in the reference and even when we‘re only describing syntax.
+In the interest of readability and approachability, we don’t write examples that have single-letter or meaningless identifiers, even in the reference and even when we’re only describing syntax.
 Instead, when there’s no relevant semantic meaning, we use types like `SomeStructure` and variables like `someArray`.